letsencrypt/cp-cps/CP-CPS.md

 ### 3.1.4 Rules for interpreting various name forms

-It is the CA's position that homoglyph spoofing should be dealt with by registrars, and Web browsers should have sensible policies for when to display the punycode versions of names.
+It is ISRG's position that homoglyph spoofing should be dealt with by registrars, and Web browsers should have sensible policies for when to display the punycode versions of names.

 ### 3.1.5 Uniqueness of names